smithjd/sql-pet/docs/index.md

 * A simple Docker container such as the one used in our sandbox is easy to use and could be extended for other uses.
 * Docker is a widely used technology for deploying applications in the cloud, so for many useRs it's worth mastering.

+## Alternatives to Docker

+We have found Docker to be a great tool for simulating the complexities of an enterprise environment.
+However, installing Docker can be challenging, especially for Windows users.
+Therefore the code in this book depends on PostgreSQL[@postgresql2019] in a Docker container, but it can all be readily adapted to either SQLite[@sqlite2019], PostgreSQL running natively on your computer, or even PostgreSQL running in the cloud.
+The technical details of these alternatives are all in separate chapters.

 ## Who are we?

 We have been collaborating on this book since the Summer of 2018, each of us chipping into the project as time permits: